China's Yili recalls tainted milk powder, shares slump

 Another Weibo user, Lucky Cow, said: “Nobody can protect us, we must protect ourselves, and from now on I‘m rejecting all Yili food products.”

-Additional reporting by Lucy Hornby and Terrill Jones in BEIJING; Editing by Kazunori Takada and Michael Urquhart
+Additional reporting by Lucy Hornby in BEIJING; Editing by Kazunori Takada and Michael Urquhart